 - A user clicks Restore while managing a team

 If the value of the field is an object record with a Quality Team definition, this Team Role will inherit the membership from that record’s team’s role (matched based on having the same Application Role configuration).
-If no such record exists, the record has no team, or the record’s team has no role linked to a matching application role, no defaulting will occur.
+If no such record exists, the record has no team, the record’s currently assigned team is invalid, or the record’s team has no role linked to this Team Role’s application role, no defaulting will occur.

 How to Reorder Quality Team Roles